MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-compose/cli.md

 $ docker compose up --build
 ```

-And then to avoid actually starting the containers, like for CI, you can do this:
+And then to avoid actually starting the containers, you can do this:

 ```sh
 $ docker compose up --build --no-start